adeze/vscode-canvas/docs/user_stories3.md

 now the bug is selecting and moving around the canvas, both work wihtout pressing any  │ │   button, so to fix this lets now make the ability to move around the canvas, pressing   │ │   the 2 finger on the trackboad i mean like a clasic implementation of canvas on mac

+--

+some times to node get selected and you move the mause and the node also get moving, this hapen when i enter to ta filer what i want editing before

+and click the generat button and try to move the node get fixed in my mouse, but this erros seems extrange, lets try to find the bug and replicate it , i mean happens occacionally  lets read the code and search for conflicting ui
+---

+now when edit a node, i mean i make double click to write on it, the editoin mode get moved of position, i mean the editiong node position is on diferent position that the actual node